hushfile/hushfile/README.md

 Uploading
 =============
 ###### 0. Call serverinfo API function
-Initialize client by calling the serverinfo API function to display max file size (if any) and max server retention time (if any) to the user.
+Initialize client by calling the serverinfo API function to display the servers max file size (if any) and max retention time (if any) to the user.

 ###### 1. Pick file
 A file is selected by the user.